ejentoai/Quickstart-Template/README.md

 - Each user sees their own chat history stored in the central database
 - All chat history stored centrally for analytics and compliance
 - Use environment-driven configuration for security
-- Deploy with PostgreSQL for production reliability
+- Deploy with PostgreSQL for production reliability(in Public Agent Mode)

 ### 2. Public AI Agent (Anonymous Access)
 Create a public-facing AI agent for anonymous users: